corefan/xenko-docs/en/manual/troubleshooting/xenko-doesnt-run.md

 If it's not installed, you can download it from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53345).

+> [!Note]
+> If you install Visual Studio, make sure you also install the .Net Framework support.
+Just the Visual Studio base installation isn't enough.]

 ## Visual C++ Redistributable 2015 or 2017

 To check if this is installed, see **Control Panel > Programs > Programs and Features** and look for **2015 Redistributable** or **2017 Redistributable**.